CADViewer/cadviewer-script-library/README.md

 # cadviewer-script-library

 Use this version with global DOM scope with back-end conversion scripts for PHP, .NET, .NET Core, Servlets, Laravel and NodeJS.
+For front-end frameworks ReactJS, Angular and VueJS, use npm installer: **npm i cadviewer**.

 ## Documentation